 FAQ: People Also Ask

-Yes, brass fittings can be over-tightened, which can lead to stripping the threads.
+Yes, brass fittings can be over-tightened, leading to stripping the threads.
 If you over-tighten brass fittings, it can cause the crushing of tubing, which in the end restricts flow, while in some cases, it can crash the tubing.

 What do plumbers use to seal joints?